Analysis and X-ray tomography: X-ray tomography on a torus

 All geodesics on a torus are of this form.
-This is because the quotient map $q\colon\R^n\to\T^n$ is a local isometry and isometries preserve geodesics.
-It is crucial that the torus is flat.
-If one uses another metric (such as the donut embedded in~$\R^3$), the geodesics will be different and there will be less symmetry.
+This is because the quotient map $q\colon\R^n\to\T^n$ is a surjective local isometry (a Riemannian covering map) and isometries preserve geodesics.
+It is crucial that the torus is flat, which is most apparent in figures~\ref{fig:2d-torus-square} and~\ref{fig:2d-torus-geodesic}.
+If one uses another metric (such as the donut embedded in~$\R^3$ of figure~\ref{fig:2d-torus-donut}), the geodesics will be different and there will be less symmetry.

 \begin{ex} Consider the geodesic described in~\eqref{eq:vv1} and~\eqref{eq:vv2} above.
 Show that the endpoints coincide if and only if $v\in2\pi\Z^n$. \end{ex}

 \begin{ex} Explain how a geodesic with velocity $v\in2\pi\Z^n$ can be regarded as a function $\R/\Z\to\T^n$. \end{ex}